 Date report received:

 Date receipt of report acknowledged

 CONSIDERATION OF DISCLOSURE:

 Action Plan:

 OUTCOME OF CONSIDERATION OF DISCLOSURE

 Are there reasonable grounds for suspecting money laundering activity?

 Yes No

-Yes No [Please tick the relevant box]

 [Please tick the relevant box]

+If yes, please give reasons/details below:

-If there are reasonable grounds for suspicion, will a report be made to NCA? l
+If there are reasonable grounds for suspicion, will a report be made to NCA?

 Yes No

 [Please tick the relevant box]

-If yes, please confirm date of report to NCA: and complete the box below r :
+If yes, please confirm date of report to NCA: and complete the box below:

 Details of liaison with NCA regarding the report:

 Notice Period: to

-Moratorium noviedu to

 Moratorium period: to

-Is consent required from NCA to any ongoing or imminent transactions which would prohibited acts? otherwise be
+Is consent required from NCA to any ongoing or imminent transactions which would otherwise be prohibited acts?

 Yes No

 [Please tick the relevant box]

 If yes, please confirm full details below:

-I

 Date consent received from NCA:

 Date consent given by you to the employee:

-If there are reasonable grounds to NCA, please set out below the to suspect money laundering, but you do not intend to report of the reason(s) for non-disclosure: ort the matte Date consent given by you to en nployee for any prohibited act/transaction to proceed: Other relevant information: Signed: Dated:
+If there are reasonable grounds to suspect money laundering, but you do not intend to report the matter to NCA, please set out below the reason(s) for non- disclosure:

+Date consent given by you to employee for any prohibited act/transaction to proceed:

+Other relevant information:

+Signed: Dated: